Recently, something happened that made me seriously reconsider the way I’ve been looking at cities in Latin America.

 Basically, these folks are just looking for a bit of guidance.
 They want to make an educated decision on what country in Latin America might suit them best.

 If I were to give these people a list of the best neighbourhoods in cities that are potentially good fits, their eyes would probably glaze over.
+Way too much information for their needs!

 Gotta cover the macro before you get into the micro.